Milan Yaksic

 ABOUT YOU:

-• A person you deeply admire?
-I deeply admire people who work well in silence, without seeking recognition, but who are always there when they are needed.
+• A person you deeply admire: I deeply admire people who work well in silence, without seeking recognition, but who are always there when they are needed.

-With time, I understood that this type of discomfort is necessary.
-Many times, that is where real improvements begin.
-Today I try not to avoid it, but to use it as an impulse to analyze better and contribute with criteria.
+• A fear you have learned to transform: The fear of thinking differently.
+To propose new ways of doing things, to question the established, or to ask when something does not seem right.
+Over time I understood that this kind of discomfort is necessary.
+Many times, that is where real improvements start.
+Today I try not to avoid it, but to use it as an impulse to analyze better and contribute with judgment.

 Staff